ncatlab/nlab-content/pages/269.md

 * Al-Agl, F. A., [[Ronnie Brown]],  and Steiner, R. Multiple categories: the equivalence of a globular and a   cubical approach. _Adv.
 Math._ 170~(1) (2002) 71--118.

 which gives a monoidal closed structure on cubical $\omega$-categories with connections, allowing the transfer of this to globular $\omega$-categories.
 The tensor product here generalises the [[Gray  tensor product]] of 2-categories.
+This is also convenient in the [[homotopical structure on C*-algebras]].

 Cubical methods are a key feature in using higher homotopy groupoids to prove homotopy classification results.